 In Phase I, a subsidiary of TREDC, the Tule River Homebuyer Earned Equity Agency (TRHEEA), purchases the home on behalf of the tenant with a 3.5% down payment funded by this PRICE grant and utilizes an FHA loan for the remaining purchase price.
 Simultaneously, THREEA extends a 10-year lease option to the tenant, which allows the tenant to exercise an option to purchase the home at the price of the remaining principal balance at any time during the 10-year period.
 The tenant's lease payment is based on the debt service payment for the FHA loan.
 A portion of each lease payment is then credited towards the future purchase of the home during the lease period, according to the corresponding principal balance that the tenant contributes based on the amortization schedule of the FHA loan.
-In other words, every dollar of equity contributed by tenants during their lease term is credited toward their future purchase of the home.
+In other words, every dollar contributed by tenants during their lease term is credited toward their future purchase of the home.
 Tenants are supported during this period with free credit counseling for at least 6 sessions, which cover topics such as budgeting basics and pre-purchase counseling.

 In Phase II, the tenant purchases the home and either assumes the FHA mortgage from TRHEEA or refinances with a new loan.
-At the moment the tenant converts to homeownership, TRHEEA passes along a no-cost 3.5% grant of equity to the homeowner (which does not need to be repaid), corresponding with TRHEEA's equity contribution on behalf of the borrower/tenant in Phase I of the EEP program.
-Any remaining equity the borrower has accrued during the lease period correspondingly reduces the final sale price of the home.
+At the moment the tenant converts to homeownership, TRHEEA passes along a no-cost 3.5% grant to the homeowner (which does not need to be repaid), corresponding with TRHEEA's contribution on behalf of the borrower/tenant in Phase I of the EEP program.

-The Earned Equity Program ensures long-term housing stability for participants due to its extended lease duration- initially 10 years with optional 5-year extensions whereupon a lease renewal is granted for up to a total of 40 years- and fixed rental prices throughout the lease period.
+The Earned Equity Program ensures long-term housing stability for participants due to its extended lease duration-initially 10 years with optional 5-year extensions whereupon a lease renewal is granted for up to a total of 40 years-and fixed rental prices throughout the lease period.
 Additionally, all Earned Equity homes funded under the PRICE program will be deed-restricted as affordable housing units for at least 15 years.
 Eligibility for the Manufactured Home EEP will require that participants are at or below 80% of the Area Median Income.